5163-5187 Joyce St rezoning application

 How involved will the City be in the process of discussing community concerns and provision requests with the developer, if the redevelopment of 5163-5187 Joyce Street goes ahead?

-Jaden asked about 3 years ago
+Jaden asked over 3 years ago

 The feedback received on the Shape Your City webpage – whether it be questions or comments forms – will inform the staff review of the proposed rezoning application.
 The City recognizes that the loss of these important cultural food assets would be a significant impact to the community and, after hearing the community feedback, City staff will be discussing these concerns with the project applicant and will be requesting that they consider making provisions for displaced businesses to return to the site following redevelopment.
 This rezoning application is currently in review, and staff are seeking input from a variety of sources (the public, local community groups, advisory boards, etc.) to help shape the proposal.
 Staff are here to listen to all concerns, and welcome any and all feedback.
 All input received will help to inform future recommendations to improve the proposal.